Maro Engel: GT Racing (2022)

 In 2022, Engel won his third Macau Gran Prix GT Cup racing for Mercedes-AMG team Craft Bamboo.
-He also finished 2nd at the Bathurst 12h with team mates Daniel Juncadella and Kevin Tse.
-At the Nurburgring 24h Engel finished 3rd racing for Mercedes-AMG team Getspeed together with his team mates Daniel Juncadella and Jules Gounon.
-At the Sebring 12h Engel finished 3rd in GTD PRO racing with Jules Gounon and Cooper McNeil for Weathertech Racing.
-After a five year break Engel returned to DTM in under its new GT3 regulations scoring 1 Pole Position and two podiums.
+He also finished second at the Bathurst 12h with team mates Daniel Juncadella and Kevin Tse.
+At the Nurburgring 24h, Engel finished third racing for Mercedes-AMG team Getspeed together with his team mates Daniel Juncadella and Jules Gounon.
+At the Sebring 12h, Engel finished third in GTD PRO racing with Jules Gounon and Cooper McNeil for Weathertech Racing.
+After a five year break, Engel returned to DTM in under its new GT3 regulations scoring one pole position and two podiums.

 GT Racing (2023)

 In 2023, Engel took his second class win in the Daytona 24h winning the GTD Pro class for Weathertech Racing together with team mates Jules Gounon, Daniel Juncadella and team owner Cooper McNeil.
-Later that year he also took the class win at the Petit Le Mans 10h and 3rd at the Sebring 12h in GTD PRO for Weathertech Racing together with Jules Gounon and Daniel Juncadella.
+Later that year. he also took the class win at the Petit Le Mans 10h and third at the Sebring 12h in GTD PRO for Weathertech Racing, once again with Gounon and Juncadella.

-At the Bathurst 12h Engel scored Pole Position setting a new qualifying track record of 2min00,8819 on the way to taking his second Allan Simonsen Pole award driving for Mercedes-AMG team GruppeM.
-In the race the following day together with team mates Raffaele Marciello and Mikael Grenier he finished in 3rd place after the crew was forced to change a organizer supplied modem at the last pitstop which stopped working, dropping them from a comfortable lead to second place.
-In the final stint Engel collided with his Daytona winning team mate Jules Gounon while fighting to regain the lead.
-Following the contact Engel received a drive through penalty and dropped to third place.
-In the remaining 30 minutes Engel closed down the gap to the leaders and the finish was the closest finish in Bathurst 12h history with the top three cars covered by 1,4177s.
+At the Bathurst 12h, Engel scored Pole Position setting a new qualifying track record of 2min00,8819 on the way to taking his second Allan Simonsen Pole award driving for Mercedes-AMG team GruppeM.
+In the race the following day together with team mates Raffaele Marciello and Mikael Grenier he finished in third place after the crew was forced to change a organizer supplied modem at the last pitstop which stopped working, dropping them from a comfortable lead to second place.
+In the final stint, Engel collided with his Daytona winning team mate Jules Gounon while fighting to regain the lead.
+Following the contact, Engel received a drive through penalty and dropped to third place.
+In the remaining 30 minutes, Engel closed down the gap to the leaders and the finish was the closest finish in Bathurst 12h history with the top three cars covered by 1,4177s.

-In DTM Engel took 1 pole position and 1 win in what was a difficult year for the Mercedes-AMG cars as a whole.
+In DTM, Engel took one pole position and one win in what was a difficult year for the Mercedes-AMG cars as a whole.

-In GT World Challenge Endurance Engel finished 3rd in the Endurance championship racing for Mercedes-AMG team Getspeed (season except Spa 24h)and Mercedes-AMG team GruppeM (Spa 24h).
+In GT World Challenge Endurance, Engel finished third in the Endurance championship racing for Mercedes-AMG team Getspeed (season except Spa 24h)and Mercedes-AMG team GruppeM (Spa 24h).